gabrielvicenteYT/placeholdermcforafullguide/docs/hacked_clients/liquidbounce/legacy/value_explanations/combat/KILLAURA.md

 #### Angle Treshold Until Reset

 #### Micronized
-- Makes the KillAura rotations weaker
+- Makes the KillAura rotations weaker.

 - Recommended value: true

 #### Micronized Strength
-- The strength of the Micronized option
+- The strength of the Micronized option.

 - Recommended value: 1.4 (?)

 #### Silent Rotation
+- Makes the KillAura have silent rotations; if you don't want to flag with it on, use Strict strafe

+- Recommended value: true

 #### Strafe
 - Makes the player move accordingly to KillAura's rotations.

 ##### Strafe Modes
-- Off: Does nothing, moves accordingly to the client-side rotations
+- Off: Does nothing, moves accordingly to the client-side rotations.
-- Silent: Moves accordingly to KillAura's rotations, but a bit off because it's supposed to feel like Off
+- Silent: Moves 99% accordingly to KillAura's rotations, but seems to flag on anti-cheats like Grim.
-- Strict: Moves 100% legit
+- Strict: Moves 100% legit.

 - Recommended value: Strict

 #### Random Center
+- Makes the KillAura shake a ton, not recommended since anti-cheats seem to detect it.

+- Recommended value: false

 #### Outborder
+- Makes the KillAura shake a ton, and make it go to the borders of the hitbox, also not recommended.

+- Recommended value: false

 #### FOV
+- Makes the KillAura only hit when it's in a lower distance (field of view-wise, client-sidedly) than the specified value.

+- Recommended value: 180

 #### Predict
 - Predicts where the target is moving and aims ahead of them.

 - Recommended value: false

 #### Max Predict Size
 - The maximum (in float) that KillAura aims ahead of the target's movement.